ogradyc01/GoldenCheetah/ChartTypes_Trends.md

   * `Move Up` - moves the selected preset 'up' in the list
   * `Move Down` - moves the selected preset 'down' in the list

-_Note: Since the presets available here are also used in the 'Library' chart, these functions can be helpful to setup your list of presets / charts for this view. (see [Side Bar - Trends View] (https://github.com/GoldenCheetah/GoldenCheetah/wiki/Side-Bar_Trends-view#charts))_
+_Note: Since the presets available here are also used in the 'Library' chart, these functions can be helpful to setup your personal list of presets / charts for this view. (see [Side Bar - Trends View] (https://github.com/GoldenCheetah/GoldenCheetah/wiki/Side-Bar_Trends-view#charts))_

 * Get more presets
   * `Import...` - imports an XML File with presets - the imported presets are ADDED to the current preset - the import does not check of duplicates,... (_Note: since the file format of the XML is specific to GoldenCheetah and also contains "serialized" for certain configuration settings, manual creation of a valid XML file is not recommended (and will most likely not work)_)
-  * `Export...` - exports ALL presets available in the list to an XML File (_Note: Only by using the 'Export...' function you get a valid XML file which can be imported to other GoldenCheetah installation.
-Please observe - since the file format might differ between GoldenCheetah version, you can only expect this to work within the same GoldenCheetah version.)
+  * `Export...` - exports ALL presets available in the list to an XML File (_Note: Only by using the 'Export...' function you get a valid XML file which can be imported to other GoldenCheetah installations.
+Please observe - since the file format might differ between GoldenCheetah version, you can only expect this to work when using the same GoldenCheetah version.)
-  * `Add current` - adds the chart definition (curves, settings,...) you are currently working on to the 'Preset' list as a new preset.
-(Basically this feature provide a 'Create Preset' function using the settings in focus.
+  * `Add current` - adds the chart definition (curves, settings,...) you are currently working on, to the 'Preset' list as a new preset.
+(Basically this feature provides a 'Create Preset' function using the settings in focus.

 ### Curves

 The curves are what is actually shown on the charts.
-The curves can either come from presets, or are defined here by adding new charts.
+The curves can either come from presets, or are defined here by adding them.
 Also editing / adjustments of existing curves is possible.

 ![Metric Trends - New Curves] (https://raw.githubusercontent.com/Joern-R/GoldenCheetah/master/doc/wiki/MetricTrends_New_Curve.jpg)